-All the nodes and some surrounding tissue closely connected with the nodes are removed through one or two long cuts (incisions) in the neck.
-The wound is closed with one or two drains.
+All the nodes and some surrounding tissue closely connected with the nodes are removed through a long cut (incision) in the axilla.
+The length of the scar is usually between 6cm and 10cm.
+The wound is closed with one or two drains in place.
 Drains are plastic tubes.
 One end is put in the wound under the skin and the other end is attached to a plastic bag.
-This prevents the collection of blood or tissue fluid inside the wound.
-The surgery usually takes about 3 to 4 hours.
+This drains away any blood or lymph fluid from inside the wound.
+The surgery usually takes about 2 to 3 hours.